binduhasini11/Student-Task-Manager/README.md

 HAVISHA SURESH(25BCE2708)

-Course:BACSE1010 - Problem Solving Using Python
+BACSE1010 – Problem Solving Using Python

+School of Computer Science and Engineering

-Vellore Institute of Technology
+Vellore Institute of Technology, Vellore